Mr. Burns: Role in The Simpsons

-Mr. Burns spends his time in his office at the nuclear plant, monitoring his workers via closed-circuit cameras installed throughout the plant.
-In "Double, Double, Boy in Trouble", Mr. Burns revealed that he was the youngest of a wealthy family with eleven children, and all his siblings died of suspicious causes (mostly related to eating poisoned baked potatoes), leading to him receiving the entire family fortune, although another episode reveals that his surviving younger brother is George Burns.
+Mr. Burns spends much of his time in his office at the nuclear plant, monitoring his workers via closed-circuit cameras installed throughout the plant.
+In "Double, Double, Boy in Trouble", Mr. Burns revealed that he was the youngest of a wealthy family with eleven children, and all his siblings died of suspicious causes (mostly related to eating poisoned baked potatoes), leading to him receiving the entire family fortune, although another episode reveals that his surviving younger brother is comedian George Burns.
 At an early age, Mr. Burns left his family to live with a twisted and heartless billionaire who owned an "atom mill" in Shelbyville (implied to be his grandfather).
 He lived a life of privilege and would amuse himself by injuring immigrant laborers.
 Mr. Burns later attended Yale University, where he studied science and business, joined Skull and Bones, competed in the "etherweight" wrestling class, and graduated in the class of 1914.
 At his 25-year college reunion, he became romantically involved with the daughter of an old flame.
 She would later bear his child, Larry Burns, who was placed for adoption and would later enter Mr. Burns's life briefly.
 Mr. Burns has been engaged at least three times: to a woman named Gertrude who died of loneliness and rabies, to Marge Simpson's mother Jacqueline Bouvier, and to a meter maid named Gloria.